jaspershen/shen/content/en/authors/admin/_index.md

 ---

 I am now a postdoctoral research fellow at Stanford University School of Medicine.
 I am broadly interested in Metabolomics processing development, Multi-omics data integration, Biostatistics, Systems Biology, Microbiome, and Bioinformatics, and their application in healthcare.
 My overarching research interests are bioinformatics algorithms (R/Python) development for multi-omics data, and their application to precision medicine.
-Specifically, I am interested in bioinformatics algorithm development, including 1) comprehensive analysis workflow and deep learning for LC-MS data, 2) metabolic network analysis, 3) wearable and multi-omics data integration, and 4) microbiome and metabolome data integration.
+Specifically, I am interested in bioinformatics algorithm development, including 1) Comprehensive analysis workflow and deep learning for LC-MS data, 2) Metabolic network analysis, 3) Wearable and multi-omics data integration, and 4) microbiome and metabolome data integration.

 I also employed the developed bioinformatics algorithms as a unique systems biology approach to study the potential biomarkers and mechanisms of 1) pregnancy and related diseases, 2) aging and related diseases, and 3) cancer.

-More tools and projects can be found in the `Projects` part.
+More tools and projects I developed can be found in the `Projects` part.

 Now I am also the member of [Stanford Chinese Postdoctral Association (SCPA)](https://scpa.netlify.app/).
 Fell free to let me know if you want to join us and work for the amazing community!